lucdebrouwer/techdegree-project-7/README.md

 ## React Gallery App

-As a fullstack javascript developer you will have to deal with both the frontend and be able to communicate and write applications to and for the backend.
+As a fullstack JavaScript developer you will have to deal with both the frontend and be able to communicate and write applications to and for the backend.
-For this project I've created aGallery app that uses the React library to display the pictures retrieved from the Flickr API.
+For this project I've created a Gallery app that uses the React library to display the pictures retrieved from the Flickr API.
 Below I listed the features of this application.

 # Features